coltenthefirst/image-to-roblox/README.md

 > This project is AGAINST the Terms of Services of Roblox!
 Usage is on YOUR risk.
 This doesn't have a filter so nsfw material can be generated.

 > [!IMPORTANT]
-> This is all Client-Sided.
-You can make a Server-Sided version if you want.

-> [!IMPORTANT]
-> Model-4 will be the last ever Model I will do for this project.
+> Model-4 might be the last ever Model I will do for this project.
+Besides bug fix updates.

 ##### What makes this special from all the other image to roblox tools?
 ##### With this you don't have to run anything on your computer!
 All you need to do is join the Roblox game or download the place file and insert a image url or a gif url.
 Just wait and you will see your gif or your image!
 This doesn't have a filter so nsfw material can be generated.